mohibasid/IN2000-software-engineering-with-project-work/README.md

 Semester: Spring 2023

 ## Structure:
-Each folder in the repository represents a mandatory submission and contains the foEllowing:
+Each folder in the repository represents a mandatory submission and contains the following:

 Source Code: Complete source code for the Android application developed in Kotlin.